If you are one of the millions of adults living and working with bipolar disorder, you know how challenging it can be.

 Knowing When to Make Changes in Your Job

 - Think about what you need from your job.
-Do you need to lighten the work load, have frequent scheduled breaks during the day or fewer hours.
+Do you need to lighten the work load, have frequent scheduled breaks during the day or work fewer hours.

 - Before quitting it is important to think about your financial situation, and if you can afford to be out of work.